 Beginning in 2015, a Mosconi Cup style event for junior players stared being held on an annual basis.

 Two teams consisting of four boys and two girls represent Europe and America and do battle annually.
 The first event in 2015 took place July 1 - 4, 2015 on European soil in Rankweil, Austria.
 The second event took place July 8 - 11, 2016 in Schaumburg, Illinois.
-The 2017 event will take place July 5 - 8, 2017 in Klagenfurt, Austria.
+The 2017 event took place July 5 - 8, 2017 in Klagenfurt, Austria.
+The 2018 event will take place July 7-9, 2018 in New Orleans.

 Proud to launch the event in Europe, EPBF president Gre Leenders had this to say, "We at the EPBF and our members are pleased with the way we have enhanced the development in the youth section over the last years and this will be another great platform for the youth to be able to perform.
 We expect the desire from the players wanting to be included into the team to be so strong and with an ever increasing standard within pool, we hope to have some great entertainment when the time comes."